This document is relevant for: Inf1

 net_output:0 1323972 OUT NHWC [1 78 69 123] false

-Some NEFFs can have multiple subgraphs (which will be deployed by the runtime on separate NeuronCores) and multiple CPU operators, as exemplified below:
+Some NEFFs can have multiple subgraphs (which are deployed by the runtime on separate NeuronCores) and multiple CPU operators, as demonstrated below:

 NEFF Nodes: